Mandy-Martin/Butterfly-LLM/README.md

 *With disk-backed KV storage; current implementation is O(N log N).

-Butterfly aims to be the only architecture with **exact global attention, constant GPU memory, and logarithmic streaming inference** simultaneously.
+Butterfly aims to be the only architecture with **exact global connectivity, constant GPU memory, and logarithmic streaming inference** simultaneously.

 ---